Meeting with God in the morning is a great way to start our day. What should we spend time with God in the morning for prayer?

 What are your favorite ways to connect with God in the morning?
 I’d love to hear in the comments below!

 Looking for ways to deepen your prayer life?
-Join the BOLD Prayer Challenge!
-Sign up to receive a free prayer guide, Scripture reading plan, Scripture cards, bookmarks, and a Bible journaling page.
-Click on the image below to sign up!
+Join the newest BOLD Prayer of Jesus challenge!
+Sign up to receive a free prayer guide, prayer journal, Scripture reading plan, Scripture cards, a Bible journaling page, and more!
+Click HERE to sign up!